autibequi/obsidian-aws-architect-pro/AWS Elastic Load Balancer/Network Load Balancer.md

 	- helpful for whitelisting specific IP
 - used for extreme performance, TCP or UDP
 - No free tier
+- Cross-Zone Load Balacing
+	- Disable by Default
+	- You pay charges for inter AZ data

 ## Target Groups
 - EC2 instances